ukparliament/parliament.uk-prototype/README.md

 # Parliament.uk prototype
-Parliament.uk prototype is a [Rails 5][rails] application designed to be the beginnings of a new [parliament.uk][parliament] website and api..
+Parliament.uk prototype is a [Rails 5][rails] application designed to be the beginnings of a new [parliament.uk][parliament] website and api.

 [![License][shield-license]][info-license]